aileencomer/driving-engine/guides/reference/available-callbacks.md

 # Available Callbacks
-The following event capture masks are available for
+The following event capture masks can be used to filter out driving events from the engine:

 #### Recording Started
 * Android: `DEMEventCaptureMask.RECORDING_STARTED`